-Selective Laser Sintering is one of the main 3D printing technologies used, and has been around since the late 1980s.
+Selective Laser Sintering is one of the main 3D printing technologies used, though SLS 3D printers have been around since the late 1980s.
 Along with fused deposition modeling and stereolithography, SLS has dominated rapid prototyping and low number manufacturing for decades.
-Since the patents expired recently however, many have speculated whether low-cost alternative SLS 3D printer machines will take off, such as Formlabs’ Fuse 1, to rival the industrial 3D printers.

 Selective Laser Sintering: Explained